otsuarez/website_monitoring/README.md

 # slack

-For setting alerts in slack, an incoming webhook needs to be created.
+For setting up alerts, an incoming webhook needs to be created on Slack.

 #  testing alerts manually